rklymentiev/py-for-neuro/chapters/chapter3.md

 x = CraZy_NaMe.sqrt(4)
 ```

-Option 1 is pretty straight-forward.
+Option 1 is pretty straightforward.
 You import the whole package to the workspace and later you can access its content using `numpy.` prefix, for example `numpy.sqrt()`.

 You might wonder what is that `as np` doing in the option 2.
-This is what called "aliasing".
+This is what is called "aliasing".
 Most of the packages have the "short" alias name, that is commonly used.
-In this way we specify that we are going to load the NumPy library and will store it in `np` object.
+In this way, we specify that we are going to load the NumPy library and will store it in `np` object.
 All the functions from the package will be called using `np.` prefix, for example `np.sqrt()`.

-Basically you could also import the package as in option 3 and later you would call any function from it as `CraZy_NaMe.sqrt()`.
-Such method is not really recommended since it can be difficult for other to follow the code, but hey, you code = your rules.
+Basically, you could also import the package as in option 3 and later you would call any function from it as `CraZy_NaMe.sqrt()`.
+Such a method is not recommended since it can be difficult for others to follow the code.

 It can happen that you don't need the whole package imported into the workspace (due to the memory limitations for example).
-You can also import desired functions or modules (you can think of a module as "mini package" inside the package with functions) from the package in a following way:
+You can also import desired functions or modules (you can think of a module as "mini package" inside the package with functions) from the package in the following way:

 ```python
 from numpy import sqrt, linalg